The Error in Multivariate Linear Extrapolation with Applications to Derivative-Free Optimization: Error Estimation Problem

 In this section, we formulate the problem of finding the sharp error bound as a numerically solvable nonlinear optimization problem.
 We first make the important observation that the problem of finding the sharp upper bound on the error is the same as asking for the largest error that a function from $C_\nu^{1,1}(\R^n)$ can achieve.
 Thus, it can be formulated as the following problem of maximizing the approximation error over the functions in $C_\nu^{1,1}(\R^n)$:

-where $\hat{f}$ is the affine function that interpolates $f$ on a given set of $n+1$ affinely independent points $\Theta = \{\x_1,\dots,\x_{n+1}\}$.
+where $\hat{f}$ is the affine function that interpolates $f$ on the given set of $n+1$ affinely independent points $\Theta = \{\xx_1,\dots,\xx_{n+1}\}$.
 We call this problem the \textit{error estimation problem} (EEP), a name inspired by the \textit{performance estimation problem} (PEP).

-First proposed in \cite{drori2014performance}, a PEP is a nonlinear programming formulation of the problem of finding an optimization algorithm's worst-case performance over a set of possible objective functions.
-It involves maximizing a performance measure of the given algorithm (the larger the measure, the worse the performance) over the objective functions and, similar to \eqref{prob:D}, is an infinite-dimensional problem.
-However, with some algorithms and functions, particularly first-order nonlinear optimization methods and convex functions, the PEP is shown to have finite-dimensional equivalents that can be solved numerically \cite{taylor2017smooth,taylor2017exact}, thus providing a computer-aided analysis tool for estimating an algorithm's worst-case performance.
-Using these theories developed for PEP, we can process the functional constraint $f \in C_\nu^{1,1}(\R^n)$ and turn \eqref{prob:D} into a finite-dimensional problem.
-Particularly, we use the following theorem from \cite{taylor2017exact}, which states $f \in C_\nu^{1,1}(\R^n)$ holds if and only if \eqref{eq:Lipschitz stronger} holds for every pair of points in $\Theta \cup \{\x\}$.